Blendify/blender-manual/blender_docs/manual/physics/rigid_body/constraints/types/motor.rst

 The motor constraint causes translation and/or rotation between two entities.
 It can drive two objects apart or together.
-It can drive simple rotation, or rotation and translation (although it won't be constrained like a screw since the translation can be blocked by other physics without preventing rotation).
+It can drive simple rotation, or rotation and translation (although it will not be constrained like a screw since the translation can be blocked by other physics without preventing rotation).

 The rotation axis is the X axis of the object hosting the constraint.